Chandrasurya22/CMOS-Circuit-Design/README.md

 ### L2 Drain current vs gate voltage for long and short channel device

 **Observation 1:**

 Let us compare the two simulations we did.

 If we see Id values for different Vgs and for Vds=2.5V, there is a quadratic dependency of Id on Vgs.
-Whereas for short channel device, at Vds=2.5V, the current is increasing linearly due to velocity saturation
+Whereas for short channel device, at Vds=2.5V, the current is increasing linearly due to velocity saturation.

 There is a quadratic dependence of Id at each Vg